dmarienko/robot/README.md

 # robot
-Order Book trader in Rust (experimenting with Rust)
+Order Book trading in Rust (experimenting with Rust)